 Long gone are the days in which you could claim dependents without a Social Security number.
-Today, every member of your household listed on your return needs to have one.
+Today, every member of your household listed on your return needs to have such a number.
 Make sure to double-check all the numbers before submitting your return to ensure there aren’t any transposed or missing digits.

 Mistake No. 3: Spelling your name wrong

-Sure, you know what your name is, but maybe you’re typing too quickly and hit a wrong key.
+Sure, you know what your name is.
+But maybe you’re typing too quickly and hit a wrong key.
 Or you might be interrupted while filling out the form and start up again later at the wrong spot.
 There are plenty of scenarios in which people can — and do — misspell their own names on income tax forms.
 Such a simple error can lead to rejected returns and delayed refunds.

-In addition, if you recently married or divorced and haven’t registered a name change with the Social Security Administration, be sure to use your old name.
-You need the name on your forms to match the name listed in Social Security records.
+In addition, if you recently married or divorced and haven’t registered a name change with the Social Security Administration, be sure to use your previous name.
+The name on your forms needs to match the name listed in Social Security records.